samoline1/G.O.D/README.md

 - `is_finetune`: Boolean indicating if the model appears to be a fine-tune
 - `eval_results`: Dictionary containing evaluation metrics

-## Additional shinfo
+## Additional Info

 - Miners use a custom `TrainingWorker` class to manage the job queue and process training jobs asynchronously.
 - Docker is used by miners to isolate the training environment and ensure consistent execution across different systems.
 - Validators use the Axolotl framework directly to load and process datasets, and perform custom evaluation loops to calculate loss and perplexity.
-I needed to write the validation loop to work with the axolotl framework since the dataset stuff was all handled in the lib making it easier to work with.
+I needed to write the validation loop to work with the Axolotl framework since the dataset stuff was all handled in the lib, making it easier to work with.

-### Things for Jefe to do
+### Things for Jefe to Do

-- Given a user dataset, we need to split it train/test, and save the train to hf to pass out to miners for tuning.
+- Given a user dataset, we need to split it train/test, and save the train to HF to pass out to miners for tuning.
-- Validators need to select groups miners to send the same training dataset to and then we need a scoring mechanism for evaluating the results of the miners given the perplexiy scores they return.
+- Validators need to select groups of miners to send the same training dataset to, and then we need a scoring mechanism for evaluating the results of the miners given the perplexity scores they return.
-- The passing around datasets and having miners submit their finetuned models to the chain within the allocated time period
+- The passing around of datasets and having miners submit their fine-tuned models to the chain within the allocated time period (https://github.com/macrocosm-os/pretraining/blob/fde1e899f16bc6ad438eee868d26f940d6f8b146/pretrain/mining.py#L56 could be adapted for this)
- - Taking my lackluster code and putting into the format you'd like
+- Taking my lackluster code and putting it into the format you'd like.
- - Probably creating our own docker container for the miners to use with the added script stuff I needed to add (see scripts/*) - I can help with this bit
+- Probably creating our own Docker container for the miners to use with the added script stuff I needed to add (see scripts/*) - I can help with this bit.

-### Things for both of us
+### Things for Both of Us

 - Think about a way of using the ML loss charts to score miners.
-- Create some synthetic data pipeline given the real data so that we can test the miners models on this data too, if miners do amazing on the test but terrible on this synthetic data then we know there is something up with their finetuning process and they will probably have trained on the test dataset.
+- Create some synthetic data pipeline given the real data so that we can test the miners' models on this data too.
+If miners do amazing on the test but terrible on this synthetic data, then we know there's something up with their fine-tuning process and they will probably have trained on the test dataset.
 A threshold where given a competition of 4 miners, the top 3 of synthetic data will then be compared on the test dataset for the final score.